FRC-Team-3340/old-frc-3340/README.md

 - You can use GitHub's tools to discuss changes or merges (Issues, Pull Reqs., etc.) .
 However, please also use the #coding Discord channel to discuss about this as well.
 - Keep the code organized.
 Give them appropriate file names and such.
 - Even though GitHub is a great tool for source control and collaborative editing, there still will be a backups folder in case something goes fatally wrong.
+- Be sure to discuss all changes on Discord.
+I don't think we'll be using GitHub's built in tools for this.
+Click to join: https://discord.gg/8gNydQ4pcF

 Happy coding, coding team :)